learn-co-curriculum/dsc-probability-section-intro/README.md

 ### Conditional Probability

 We start the section off with an introduction to conditional probability.
-We look at the difference between dependent and independent events, look at how to calculate dependent probabilities, and then insrtduce some key theorums related to conditional probabilities - the product rule, the chain rule and Bayes theorem.
+We look at the difference between dependent and independent events, look at how to calculate dependent probabilities, and then introduce some key theorems related to conditional probabilities - the product rule, the chain rule and Bayes theorem.

 ### Partitioning and the Law of Total Probabilities